Skip to content

 )

-ANSI Text styling.
+ANSI text styling.

 You can print a Style to render the corresponding ANSI code.
 Using the alternate flag # will render the ANSI reset code, if needed.
 Together, this makes it convenient to render styles using inline format arguments.